 In her April 16 commentary, Los Angeles Times writer Robin Abcarian pushed back hard against the wave of California drought media reports unfairly and incorrectly targeting almonds.

-Her article headlined “Almonds, the demon of drought?… Read more
+Her article headlined “Almonds, the demon of… Read more

 For almond growers, responsible stewardship of the environment is an everyday consideration, but since today is Earth Day, it’s a chance to step back and reflect a bit on where we are today and where we’re going.
 With California in the… Read more